 Low S's are often described as: Mobile, Active, Restless, Alert, Variety-Oriented, Demonstrative, Impatient, Pressure-Oriented, Eager, Flexible, Impulsive, Impetuous, Hypertense.

-General Characteristics Of The “S” Behaviour The “S” behaviour has a desire to serve others.
-They are very supportive and caring toward other people and look to assist, help and work together to make their lives a little easier.
+General Characteristics Of The “S” Behaviour The “S” behaviour wants to get along with others.
+They may often be seen as very supportive and caring toward other people and will look for ways to assist, help and work together to make people's lives a little easier.
 The “S” behaviour is known for being there for others in their time of need.

 The “S” behavioural style is one of the most patient and relaxed of the four styles.
 They are often seen as being non‐emotional and passive because of this.
 The “S” behavioural style is not easily triggered or explosive in nature, they are very consistent.